237ganbaru365/mid-term-project/README.md

 ### 06:What did you learn?
 What was the most challenging part?

-It's deploying as using firebase because I've never use it before.
+It's deploying as using Netlify because I've never use it before.